TDH-SSI-Hub/wiNBS/README.md

 `'elementID'=c('option1','option2','option3')`.
 To select a single value from a dropdown, you must either provide the value 3 times (the first 2 cancel each other out), or provide an additional fake value (which will generate a warning message).
+To keep the default basic filters, set `basic=list()`.

 To select columns, provide a vector to `columns`, where a numeric vector will select by location in the list, and a string vector will match on title.
-Leaving the `columns` parameter as `NA` will select all columns.
+Leaving the `columns` parameter as `NA` will select all columns, and setting it to “” will select no columns (leaving the default selection in place).
 Note that not all reports allow column selection.

 The example below will select Covid-19 as the condition of interest, click the “Select All” checkbox for counties to include, and set the